-That price is the same as on this day last week and is four cents less per gallon compared to this day last year.
-Of the major metropolitan areas surveyed in Texas, drivers in Midland are paying the most on average at $2.41 while drivers in Tyler and Victoria are paying the least at $2.16 per gallon.
+That price is four cents less than this day last week and is 33 cents more per gallon compared to this day last year.
+Of the major metropolitan areas surveyed in Texas, drivers in Midland are paying the most on average at $2.49 while drivers in Sherman/Denison are paying the least at $2.13 per gallon.

-The national average price for a gallon of regular unleaded is $2.59, which is two cents less compared to this day last week and one cent less than the price per gallon at this same time last year.
+The national average price for a gallon of regular unleaded is $2.57, which is three cents less compared to this day last week and 33 cents more than the price per gallon at this same time last year.